ManoniLo/Tiny-YOLOv3-Tucker-compression/README.md

        #python3 kitti_annotation.py

-   If you want to download PascalVOC or COCO dataset, refer to [Dockerfile](https://github.com/david8862/keras-YOLOv3-model-set/blob/master/Dockerfile) for cmd
+   If you want to download KITTI dataset for 2D object detection go to the following link https://www.cvlibs.net/datasets/kitti/eval_3dobject.php.

-   For class names file format, refer to  [coco_classes.txt](https://github.com/david8862/keras-YOLOv3-model-set/blob/master/configs/coco_classes.txt)
+   For class names file format, refer to  [kitti_classes.txt]()

 1. If you're training YOLOv4/v3/v2 models with Darknet based backbones, make sure you have converted pretrain model weights as in [Quick Start](https://github.com/david8862/keras-YOLOv3-model-set#quick-start) part